groonga/groonga/doc/source/contribution/documentation/introduction.md

 % cmake --build ../groonga.doc
 ```

-### Preview the generated HTML in your browser
+### Preview the generated HTML files in your Web browser

-Open the generated file in your web browser to preview your changes.
+Open the generated file in your Web browser to preview your changes.
 For example, if you have edited this {doc}`introduction` page, you can preview it by the following command:

 ```console